apjanke/octave-tablicious/doc-project/Developer-Notes.md

   * Probably pull in Apache FOP for this.
 Will need to write custom Java layer for acceptable performance.
 * viewtable()
   * Takes single table or struct with tabular field contents
+  * Doing this in Java would be easier; in Qt would be nicer
+    * But doing it in Qt would require users installing the package to have Qt dev tools installed.
+Yuck.
 * standardizeMissing() (the top-level one, not table.standardizeMissing)

 # Release Checklist